Boris Shturmer: Biography

 Stürmer was born into a landowning family in Baykovo, Kesovogorsky District, Tver Governorate.
 His father Vladimir Vilgelmovich Stürmer was of German descent and a retired Captain of Cavalry in the Imperial Russian Army.
 His mother was Ermoniya Panina.

 A graduate of the Faculty of Law, Saint Petersburg State University in 1872, Stürmer entered the Ministry of Justice, the Governing Senate and the Interior Ministry.
-He was appointed in 1879 as Master of the Bedchamer at the Russian Imperial Court.
+He was appointed in 1879 as Master of the Bedchamber at the Russian Imperial Court.

 Governor

 In 1891 he became chairman of the district council in Tver.
 An appointment as Governor of Novgorod in 1894 and Yaroslavl in 1896 followed.
-Stürmer avoided any clash with the Zemstvo, remaining patient.
-In a very delicate situation he declared himself a "conservative not out of fear but out of conscience."
+Stürmer avoided any clash with the zemstvo, remaining patient.
+In a very delicate situation he declared himself a "conservative not out of fear but out of conscience".

 In 1902 Vyacheslav von Plehve, the Minister of Interior appointed him as Director of the Department of General Affairs at the Ministry of Interior.
-After Plehve was killed, Stürmer was willing to succeed.
-The Tsar even signed a ukase to that effect, yet the post eventually went to Prince Svyatopolk-Mirsky.
+After Plehve was killed, Stürmer was willing to succeed him.
+The tsar even signed a ukase to that effect, yet the post eventually went to Prince Svyatopolk-Mirsky.
 Stürmer was then admitted into the State Council of Imperial Russia in 1904.
-This appointment was an "absolutely exceptional example in the history of the Russian bureaucracy."
+This appointment was an "absolutely exceptional example in the history of the Russian bureaucracy".
+He did not have the formal service qualification necessary for such a high appointment to hold the post of minister or the rank of senator.
 After Bloody Sunday (1905) again Stürmer was mentioned to become Minister of Interior.
-Stürmer became close friends with Bobrinsky.
-He dreamed of "autocracy, located in combination with the constitutional regime."
+Stürmer became close friends with Alexei Bobrinsky.
+He dreamed of "autocracy, located in combination with the constitutional regime".
 Stürmer was one of those representatives of the bureaucratic elite, who preferred to distance themselves from the extreme right.
 Few members of the Council of State could boast of such a relationship with the monarch.

-In the State Council, he supported Pyotr Stolypin and his closest collaborators on agrarian reform, land management and agriculture Chief Governor Alexander Krivoshein "in their endeavors in the field of devices peasants."
-Stürmer, being a dualist, opposed, on one hand, the Black Hundreds, speaking for unlimited autocracy, and the other - the Octobrists and the Kadets, to practice the idea of parliamentarism.
+In the State Council, he supported Pyotr Stolypin and his closest collaborators on agrarian reform, land management and agriculture Chief Governor Alexander Krivoshein "in their endeavors in the field of devices peasants".
+Stürmer, being a dualist, opposed, on one hand, the Black Hundreds, speaking for unlimited autocracy, and the other – the Octobrists and the Kadets, to practice the idea of parliamentarism.
 Stürmer believed that the division of bureaucrats on the right and liberals required a very cautious attitude.

-In the 1913 countrywide celebrations of the tercentenary of the Romanov Dynasty, he accompanied the Tsar and his family on a journey to Tver.
-In autumn of the same year, he was appointed as mayor of Moscow as the candidate from the left was unacceptable to the Tsar.
-He became a member of the Domestic Patriotic Union (OPS) - a moderately right-monarchist organization, founded in 1915.
-In November 1915 it was proposed the old Goremykin should be replaced by Alexei Khvostov.
-Though on 18 January 1916 the Tsar invited Stürmer to discuss the possibility of a new job.
+In the 1913 countrywide celebrations of the Romanov Tercentenary, he accompanied the tsar and his family on a journey to Tver.
+In autumn of the same year, he was appointed as mayor of Moscow as the candidate from the left was unacceptable to the tsar.
+He became a member of the Domestic Patriotic Union (OPS) – a moderately right-monarchist organization, founded in 1915.
+In November 1915 it was proposed the old prime minister Ivan Goremykin should be replaced by Alexei Khvostov.
+Though on 18 January 1916 the tsar invited Stürmer to discuss the possibility of a new job.